-March - April issue of The WetSet is now available: “Happy Hour” Results, Your Lungs and Chlorine, Greta Perales’ Women’s Locker Room Book Club at the Y, and forms for three meets plus Coach of the Year and Inspirational Swimmer nominations -- they're all here.
+May - June issue of The WetSet is now available [updated May 17]: A Great Day at the Pool, 1-Hour Postal Relay Results, Greta Perales’ take on Champs volunteering, and info on three open water events plus PNA’s Inspirational Swimmer announcement are all here.
 And more!
-It's also archived under The WetSet menu tab above.
+It’s also archived under The WetSet menu tab above.

 Lake Washington Masters Invitational Meet a Success: 185 swimmers converged on the Juanita Aquatics Center to compete in this 5th annual event on Sunday, February 23.
 Thanks to all the LWM volunteers and officials who ran the meet efficiently (actually finished ahead of estimated timeline)!
 Time to invest in a smartphone?
 While this wasn’t the first PNA meet to use Meet Mobile (2013’s PNA Champs and IGLA Champs used it), this app kept swimmers and coaches apprised of every phase of the meet as it progressed.
 Linda Chapman says, “During the meet we uploaded the seeded relays, 400 IM and 500 free to Meet Mobile.
 Data was available online before we printed even a single heat sheet.”
 She also uploaded to SwimPhone so people with web browser access could view online results.
 You have three places to view the finish times and places, splits, and (in the case of SwimPhone) even graphs of splits: Results, Meet Mobile (search for “2014 LWM”), and SwimPhone!

 Aquatic Center Partnership Project: The City of Kirkland and the Lake Washington School District have agreed to partner on exploring options for replacement of the Juanita Aquatic Center located at Juanita High School.
 (More…)